dangkhoi-dev/boolean-network-analyzer/README.md

 The `docs/` folder is a self-contained static site that contains:

-- `index.html` &mdash; project landing page with screenshots and install instructions.
+- `index.html` &mdash; project landing page with screenshots and info.
 - `app.html` &mdash; the interactive **live demo** (no install, no backend).
 - `img/` &mdash; bundled figures.